 These Everything Pigs in a Blanket are ideal for parties, finger foods and snacking.
-They're a fun spin off of the popular irresistible mini crescent dogs that we can't get enough of.
+They’re a fun and delicious spin off of those popular mini crescent dogs that are impossible to resist.

 Pigs in a Blanket or Mini Crescent Dogs?